 Students wishing to arrive earlier or stay later than the above time frame may be billed a nightly rate outside the current term rate.
-Students wishing to arrive early or stay late must receive permission from our office.
+Students wishing to arrive early or stay late must receive permission from the Office of Housing, Dining & Residence Life.
 Students not obtaining permission may face fines and/or judicial action.